madphysicist/scikit-guess/doc/contributing.rst

 Testing
 -------

-Testing is done using the :ref:`ptyest` framework.
-A test module for every main module exists in the :mod:`tests` package.
+Testing is done using the `pytest`_ framework.
+A test module for every main module exists in the :mod:`skg.tests` package.

 Tests for new modules are generated in a semi-automated manner (still WIP).
 All the modules containing a fitting function and a model will be tested against